 The beds also have individually pocketed coils, which, Eriksson explains, adjust to your body no matter your body type.
 “Since the springs are not interconnected, if it starts to dip in the middle, other springs won’t follow.”
 So if your partner is getting in and out of bed (or tossing and turning), you won’t feel anything.

 According to Thompson, much of mattress marketing isn’t worth falling for — especially since most of us can’t spend the equivalent of a down payment on a house on a mattress.
 He uses the Casper Wave as an example, which boasts curves that match yours.
 “How can you make a mattress that matches everybody’s curve?”
 Thompson asks.
 “That can’t be right, but people will fall for it.”
 Thompson says it’s the same with the Sleep Number beds.
 They can be great for some people, but not for others.

 Studies agree with this.
 One report from 2011 found that when test subjects were given seven beds of different firmness to try out for a month, there was absolutely no consensus which was the best bed.
-Another study published in 2009 concluded that it was overly optimistic to assume that one type of mattress fits everybody (and every body).

 “Patients come in and say they bought a memory foam mattress and that it took all their pain away,” says Thompson.
 “And another patient will come in the same day, and say they bought the same bed, and it’s the worst thing ever and they hate it!”

 If there’s no baseline, where do you start?
 So much of this depends on your anatomy and your particular needs.